Transcript: Are Avocados Bad for You?

 This is what normal healthy human chromosomes look like.
-This is your DNA; this is DNA on guacamole.
-Chromosomes literally broken in half, terminal deletions, dysjunctions, translocation, all sorts of weird chromosomal abnormalities.
+This is your DNA; this is your DNA on guacamole.
+Chromosomes literally broken in half, terminal deletions, disjunctions, translocation; all sorts of weird chromosomal abnormalities.
 This is the kind of thing carcinogens do.

-The bottom line we don’t know what avocado consumption can do inside the body, but until the jury is in, I think it’s reasonable, given these new data, for people to consider reducing their intake.
+The bottom line: we don’t know what avocado consumption can do inside the body, but until the jury is in, I think it’s reasonable, given these new data, for people to consider reducing their intake.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.